ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

     be used to tell the utility to not include certain files in the list of unreferenced files.
 See below.

 *   UNREF_FILES
-    If there is a difference in capitalization of file name or directory path in the database vs. the file system, the file will be listed as unreferenced.
-(Unix-like file system case sensitivity)

-*   UNREF_FILES
     The folder specified in RM's preferences as the Media folder is not